ModibQ/Breast_Cancer_Classification/README.md

         - The Breast Cancer Histopathological Image Classification (BreakHis) --> https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/

     - GPU Access
-#### Execute the cells in the BreastCancerClassification.ipynb jupyter notebook to:
+#### Execute the cells in the BreastCancerClassification.ipynb jupyter notebook to see the Results

-- Visualize and preprocess the data
--
-`